OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 ***Always Round Down.*** Unless specified in the rules, when you divide any number, you will always round down, no matter the fraction; a minimum of 1 always applies.

 ***Terminology.*** Terms have a specific usage and are defined throughout this ruleset.
 Where a term is used but not defined, browse the Index in the back of the material for its source.
 Popular terms often have a shortened form; the abbreviation will appear in parentheses where the term first appeared in the material.

+>***Gamemaster's Discretion.*** Simply put, the gamemaster has the final say over ANY rule, decision, or situation.
+If the GM wishes to pass judgment, change, or houserule anything in the game - on the spot - that is within the GM's purview.
+However, it's always best to set expectations and discuss any homebrewed changes before playing; a session zero can be used this way.
+Nuff Said.